-Northwest Colorado Council of Governments - Dues calculated using a formula applying a \$.52 multiplier on population and .00001330 multiplier on assessed valuation.
+Northwest Colorado Council of Governments - Dues calculated using a formula applying a \$.52 multiplier on population and .00001280 multiplier on assessed valuation.
+Due to budget uncertainty among our Membership during the COVID response, NWCCOG will utilize the 2020 dues rate table again in 2021 rather than re-calculating using the formula.